zonglinpeng/a3-persistence/README.md

 http://a3-zonglinpeng.glitch.me

 ## Technical Achievements
+- **Register new users**: as shown in the index.html, new users can be register in register.html.
+Duplicate usernames and other expections are caught.
+- **Logout**: as shown in table.html, users can always go back to the login back to register new accounts or login to other accounts.
 - **Addtional Middleware**: 3 addtional middlewares are implemented throught the process of debugging and pursuing better user experience.
 - **Live Information Chart**: Implements a live table that displays all the input car information to the user on the web page in real time; after the user selectes to edit the chart, the chart will be updated without refresh.
 - **Value Estimater**: Designed a value estimating algorithm that uses the year and mpg of a car and produce a value of the car in dollars.
 The factor of model is not discuss to avoid copyright and furthermore lawsuits.